Human rights in Turkmenistan: Freedom of religion

 Freedom of religion is guaranteed by article 11 of the Constitution of Turkmenistan.
 However, like other human rights, in practice it does not exist.
-Former President Saparmurat Niyazov's book of spiritual writings, the Ruhnama, is imposed on all religious communities.
+Former President Saparmyrat Nyýazow's book of spiritual writings, the Ruhnama, is imposed on all religious communities.
 According to Forum 18, despite international pressure, the authorities severely repress all religious groups, and the legal framework is so constrictive that many prefer to exist underground rather than have to pass through all of the official hurdles.
 Protestant Christian adherents are affected, in addition to groups such as Jehovah's Witnesses, Baháʼí, and Hare Krishna.
 Jehovah's Witnesses have been imprisoned and suffered beatings due to being conscientious objectors.
-For example, a 33-year-old member of the denomination was sentenced to a 4-year prison term after being found carrying religious literature at a train station in Dashoguz.
+For example, a 33-year-old member of the denomination was sentenced to a 4-year prison term after being found carrying religious literature at a train station in Daşoguz.
 The United Nations Human Rights Committee has indicated that Jehovah's Witness in Turkmenistan have been prosecuted and imprisoned for refusing to perform compulsory military service, despite Turkmenistan's Constitution guaranteeing the right to "practice any religion alone or in association with others" and the right to "freedom of conviction and the free expression of those convictions".
 The UN committee noted, "The State party should take all necessary measures to review its legislation with a view to providing for alternative military service.
 The State party should also ensure that the law clearly stipulates that individuals have the right to conscientious objection to military service.
 Furthermore, the State party should halt all prosecutions of individuals who refuse to perform military service on grounds of conscience and release those individuals who are currently serving prison sentences."